IBM/functions-cos-sql-query/README.md

 2. Click on your `my-images` bucket.
 You may have named it something different.
 Drag an image into this bucket from your computer.

 3. Click Buckets on the left side menu, and go to your `my-images-processed` bucket.
-You should see a `.txt` file containing the information returned from the Visual Recognition service.
+You should see a `.json` file containing the information returned from the Visual Recognition service.

-4. When the `.txt` file was added to this `-processed` bucket, a trigger was fired to run a SQL query.
+4. When the `.json` file was added to this `-processed` bucket, a trigger was fired to run a SQL query.
 The SQL Query will aggregate all of the classes across these text files, so you can tell what types of images you have the most of in your database.
     ```
     WITH explode_classes as (SELECT id, explode(classes) theclass FROM cos://us-south/my-images-bmv-processed STORED AS JSON) SELECT theclass.class, COUNT(id) as NumPicsWithClass FROM explode_classes GROUP BY theclass.class
     ```